prepost1/alx-zero_day/0x03-git/README.md

-this is not empty readme file
+this readme file has been modified by me :)